kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -f
 Overwrite existing upissued CSDB objects.

+-H
+Mark the last specified reason for update (-c) as a highlight.

 -I
 Do not change issue date.
 Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date.
 This option will keep the date of the previous inwork or official issue.